I have said these things to you so that my joy may be in you, and that your joy may be complete. John 15:11

 We know the end of the story: that at the end of every season of Lent (of self-denial, wilderness, abstinence) there is Easter (new life, rebirth, abundance, rejoicing).
 When I am in a season of wilderness or struggle, I know that God is present and that season will give way to a resurrection (of ideas, identity, relationships) and rejoicing.

 - Observing Lent allows me to dedicate 40 days to reflect on my relationship with God, others, and myself to gain insights for new ways of living with more joy and more healthy and well.

 - I’ve observed Lent with intentional spiritual practices for 15 years.
 I am not the same after 40 days of a closer walk with God!
 Whatever service, behaviors, ministries, or wellness lifestyle I “take on” for Lent, once the 40 days are over, I have a testimony and a renewed purpose.

 Our Goals for Lent Updates:

-Walking Update: I keep missing my 5 AM walks most days.
-Before setting this goal, I recall throwing pity parties and shame trips on my lack of exercise follow-through and failure.
+Walking Update: I keep missing my 5 a.m. walks most days.
+Before setting this goal, I recall throwing pity parties and shame trips about my lack of exercise follow-through and failure.
 Now I find opportunities in my day to pick myself up and move forward.
 Being less rushed and more intentional makes a big difference.
 I can’t think of a day this past week that I just forgot that my walk outdoors with God was an important part of my agenda and a commitment and divine relationship opportunity worth my time and effort.